ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 ---
 To calculate the p values for my hypothesis, and because the distribution of ratings was normally distributed,  I used the [Welch's T-Test](#https://en.wikipedia.org/wiki/Welch's_t-test) to test the difference in population means.

 In order to select which levels of installs to compare the mean of their respective rating, I need to pick the levels that contain the closest sample size.
-For example, this is the pair I would choose to run Welch's t-test with<br>
+These were the pairs I chose to run Welch's t-test with<br>

 | Install Level | Sample Size |
 | ------------- | ----------- |